britssc/ecuadorian_fake_news_detection/README.md

-## Fake News Detection in Ecuador’s 2025 Elections: A Comparative Study of Machine Learning Models with X Social Media Platform Data
+# Fake News Detection and Dataset Analysis in Ecuador's 2025 Elections: A Comparative Study of Machine Learning Models with X Social Media Platform Data

+Welcome to the repo

 ## Required Environment